majgis/ngify/README.md

         angular.module('ngify', [])

 * extension
-    * It is how ngify identifies the files it will transform
+    * How ngify identifies the files it will transform
     * As long as the file name ends with this suffix, it will be processed
     * For example, if you have two template types, `.ng.html` might identify your angular templates